 Liam Hoofe looks back at all 19 episodes of Black Mirror and ranks them from worst to best…

-The show’s fourth season has arguably been Black Mirror’s most divisive to date, with several of the episodes having received mixed reviews.
-When Black Mirror is good, though, it is the best show on television and now fans have had plenty of time to digest Season 4 of the show, let’s take a look back at all 19 Black Mirror episodes and rank them from worst to best.
+The show’s fourth season was arguably been Black Mirror’s most divisive to date, with several of the episodes having received mixed reviews.
+When Black Mirror is good, though, it is the best show on television and to coincide with the release of today’s season five trailer, let’s take a look back at all 19 Black Mirror episodes and rank them from worst to best.

 Starting this list is one of season four’s efforts, Arkangel.
 The episode, directed by Jodie Foster is easily the most heavy-handed in the show’s history.
 The concept, a mother inputs a device into her daughter so that she can follow her every move, is a nice idea but the episode totally fails in its execution.
 The episode is about as subtle as a sledgehammer and while it certainly has its moments, the themes of helicopter parenting are drilled down your throat, making this the only episode of Black Mirror that I would really describe as, well, boring.